Raisin: Drying

 The three types of drying methods are: sun drying, shade drying, and mechanical drying.
-Sun drying is an inexpensive process; however, environmental contamination, insect infections, and microbial deterioration can occur and the resulting raisins are often of low quality.
-Additionally, sun drying is a very slow process and may not produce the most desirable raisins.
+Sun drying is an inexpensive process; however, environmental contamination, insect infections, and microbial deterioration can occur.

 Mechanical drying can be done in a safer and more controlled environment where rapid drying is guaranteed.
-One type of mechanical drying is to use microwave heating.
+One type of mechanical drying is to use microwave drying.
 Water molecules in the grapes absorb microwave energy resulting in rapid evaporation.
-Microwave heating often produces puffy raisins.
+Microwave drying produces puffed raisins.

 Post-drying processes

 After the drying process is complete, raisins are sent to processing plants where they are cleaned with water to remove any foreign objects that may have become embedded during the drying process.
 Stems and off-grade raisins are also removed.
 The washing process may cause rehydration, so another drying step is completed after washing to ensure that the added moisture has been removed.

 All steps in the production of raisins are very important in determining the quality of raisins.
-Sometimes, sulfur dioxide is applied to raisins after the pre-treatment step and before drying to decrease the rate of browning caused by the reaction between polyphenol oxidase and phenolic compounds.
+Sometimes sulfur dioxide is applied to raisins after the pre-treatment step and before drying to decrease the rate of browning caused by the reaction between polyphenol oxidase and phenolic compounds.
 Sulfur dioxide also helps to preserve flavor and prevent the loss of certain vitamins during the drying process.

 Production

-According to worldatlas research, these are the top 3 countries with the highest raisin production in 2021-22.
-1 Turkey with 353,167 tons, 2 United States with 332,760 tons, and Iran with 122,595 tons.
+Estimated global production of raisins in 2023–24 was 1.1 million tonnes, led by Turkey, China, Iran, and the United States as the largest producers.